quicwg/base-drafts/draft-ietf-quic-transport.md

 number seen by the client from the server on a given network path, it sets the spin value for that path to the inverse of the spin bit in the received packet.

-An endpoint resets the spin value for a network path to zero when sending the first packet of a given connection with a new connection ID.
+An endpoint resets the spin value for a network path to zero when changing the connection ID being used on that network path.

 With this mechanism, the server reflects the spin value received, while the client 'spins' it after one RTT.
 On-path observers can measure the time